fkirc/skip-duplicate-actions/README.md

 - **Flexible Git usage:** `skip-duplicate-actions` does not care whether you use fast-forward-merges, rebase-merges or squash-merges.
   However, if a merge yields a result that is different from the source branch, then the resulting workflow-run will _not_ be skipped.
   This is commonly the case if you merge "outdated branches".

+## Skip ignored paths

+In many projects, there are certain paths or file where we do not want to run all workflows.
+For example, it is unnecessary to run all tests for documentation-only changes.
+To do so, GitHub provides a `paths-ignore` feature [out of the box](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths).
+However, GitHub's `paths-ignore` is severely limited:

+- GitHub's `path-ignore` does not work for _required check_.
+A required check is a workflow that has to pass for each pull request merge.
+  If you path-ignore a required check, then pull requests might block forever without ever being mergeable.
+- GitHub's `path-ignore` works well with `pull_request`-triggers, but it does not really work with `push`-triggers.

+To overcome those limitations, `skip-duplicate-action` provides a more powerful `path_ignore` feature.
+See the usage examples below to see how it

 ## Cancel outdated workflow-runs